 Lois Lowry's letter perfectly describes how books affected her throughout her childhood.

-- 2015 Letters about Literature Guidelines & Entry Form for Schools, Libraries or Individuals.
+- 2016 Letters about Literature Guidelines & Entry Form for Schools, Libraries or Individuals (coming soon)

 2015 RESULTS: Congratulations to our 2015 winners, finalists and semi-finalists and all the students who wrote outstanding letters about how the books they read deeply affected their lives.